Kiffhost/exalted-scripture-understanding/Rules Reference/Crafting/Crafting Projects.md

 - **3 silver experience points** for each [[Craft]] Ability rated at 3+ that was used to complete a project during the story.
 - **5 silver experience points** for each [[Craft]] Ability rated at 5+ that was used to complete a project during the story.
 - **5 gold experience points** per [[artifact]] successfully created during the story.
+### Point Generating Charms
+Charms such as [[Supreme Perfection of Craft]] only function if the Solar is actively using [[Craft]] in each [[Time#Story|story]].
+A character who sleeps a thousand years will not awaken to an infinity of craft points awaiting her.
+Likewise, a character who spends a season lazing about Dajaz and romancing the revelers there should not accrue very many points in general.
+These awards are specifically furnished for those who are extremely hard working crafters and inventers by nature.
+Characters who also spend many scenes studying, researching, tinkering, or performing sorcerous projects or medical experiments also qualify for these rewards, as long as they use [[Craft]] intermittently.
 # Project Slots
 Project slots are an abstract representation of how well the character can split focus between multiple significant projects at once.
 There are three sorts of project slots:
 - **Major project slots** are used when a character undertakes a major project.